matlab-deep-learning/llms-with-matlab/README.md

 chat = openAIChat("You are a helpful AI assistant.");
 ```

+(Side note: `azureChat` and `ollamaChat` work with `openAIMessages`, too.)

-Add a user message to the history and pass it to `generate`
+Add a user message to the history and pass it to `generate`:

 ```matlab
 history = addUserMessage(history,"What is an eigenvalue?");
 [txt, response] = generate(chat, history)
 ```

-The output `txt` will contain the answer and `response` will contain the full response, which you need to include in the history as follows
+The output `txt` will contain the answer and `response` will contain the full response, which you need to include in the history as follows:
 ```matlab
 history = addResponseMessage(history, response);
 ```